-- a) adhering to LSCB, ESCB and national guidance, London Child Protection Procedures, and School procedures with regard to referring a child if there are concerns about possible abuse - b) ensuring that all Safeguarding and Child Protection policies and procedures are in place and are enforced and that all staff are aware of their need to safeguard children at all times - c) keeping written records of all safeguarding concerns about a child - d) ensuring that all such chronological records are kept confidentially and securely and are separate from pupil records - e) ensuring that an indication of such further record-keeping is marked on the pupil's records in accordance with ESCB procedures - f) monitoring the attendance and development of all children lest they go missing and in particular any child who is on the Child Protection Register or is the subject of a Care Order

-- g) ensuring that any pupil currently on the Child Protection Register, who is absent without explanation for two days, is referred to Family Services and the Education Welfare Service in the Borough and after ten consecutive days for others - h) operating safer recruitment procedures (including DBS checks and compliance with Independent School Standards Regulations) - i) maintaining an overview of safeguarding within the school, opening channels of communication with local statutory agencies and monitoring the effectiveness of policies and procedures in practice. - j) ensuring that any deficiencies or weaknesses in Safeguarding and Child Protection arrangements are remedied without delay - k) liaising with other agencies to report or consult on the wellbeing of all pupils, e.g. Channel, ESCB, ECIRS, Ealing SAFE, CAMHS and so on. - I) being available to staff during staff hours (if one DSL is off-site, staff are aware that they can talk to another DSL) - m) ensuring that they update their knowledge & skills annually and to feeding back their knowledge to the other DSLs and the Safeguarding Committee. - n) updating staff training on safeguarding at least annually.
+- b) ensuring that all Safeguarding and Child Protection policies and procedures are in place and are enforced and that all staff are aware of their need to safeguard children at all times - c) keeping written records of all safeguarding concerns about a child - d) ensuring that all such chronological records are kept confidentially and securely and are separate from pupil records - e) ensuring that an indication of such further record-keeping is marked on the pupil's records in accordance with ESCB procedures - f) monitoring the attendance and development of all children lest they go missing and in particular any child who is on the Child Protection Register or is the subject of a Care Order - g) ensuring that any pupil currently on the Child Protection Register, who is absent without explanation for two days, is referred to Family Services and the Education Welfare Service in the Borough and after ten consecutive days for others - h) operating safer recruitment procedures (including DBS checks and compliance with Independent School Standards Regulations) - maintaining an overview of safeguarding within the school, opening channels of communication with local statutory agencies and monitoring the effectiveness of policies and procedures in practice. - j) ensuring that any deficiencies or weaknesses in Safeguarding and Child Protection arrangements are remedied without delay - k) liaising with other agencies to report or consult on the wellbeing of all pupils, e.g. Channel, ESCB, ECIRS, Ealing SAFE, CAMHS and so on. - l) being available to staff during staff hours (if one DSL is off-site, staff are aware that they can talk to another DSL) - m) ensuring that they update their knowledge & skills annually and to feeding back their knowledge to the other DSLs and the Safeguarding Committee. - n) updating staff training on safeguarding at least annually.